reclamegraag/splitter/README.md

 ### Windows

 Click on the "windows" folder, click on the file and click on "download".
-After opening a CMD (Windows button + "CMD") session, navigate to the folder where the splitter.exe file is (cd C:\path), type "splitter" and hit enter to display help info.
+After opening a CMD (Windows button + "CMD") session, navigate to the folder where the splitter.exe file is (cd C:\path), type "splitter" and hit enter so that the help docs will be displayed how to use it.

 ### Ubuntu